software-students-fall2023/1-specification-exercise-teamteamteam/README.md

 9. As an NYU student, l want to share my lost item report on NYU's student platforms or sociamedia groups to increase its visibility within the student community.

-10.As an NYU student, I want an intuitive interface that reflects NYU's branding and guides meseamlessly through the reporting and searching process.
+10. As an NYU student, I want an intuitive interface that reflects NYU's branding and guides meseamlessly through the reporting and searching process.

 ## Activity Diagrams